 Also, if you feed radishes leaves to guinea pigs, give them only one or two leaves because they contain a huge amount of calcium as well.
 Just be sure to wash radishes and radish leaves with water before giving them to guinea pigs.

 Do Guinea Pigs Like Radishes?

 Some guinea pigs do like radishes, but most of them will prefer radishes tops or leaves.
 This is because some guinea pigs will dislike the bitter and spicy taste of radish.
-If your guinea pigs don’t like radishes, try giving them a small amount of other rooty vegetables such as carrots, turnips, swede, parsnip, and so on.

 Can Baby Guinea Pigs Eat Radishes?

 Baby guinea pigs shouldn’t eat radishes as they need a special diet during that period.
 Radishes aren’t safe for guinea pigs when they are just babies because the mother’s milk should be the main part of their diet.
 After some period, you need to introduce them alfalfa hay, pellets, and water.